 Combustion space heaters are units that use a specified fuel type-either kerosene or propane gas to heat up the place.
-They use the fuel to heat up and as a result warm the air through convention thus warming up the garage.
+They use the fuel to heat up and as a result, warm the air through convention thus warming up the garage.
 They are an economical option since they do not have any upfront costs like installation fees.
 Combustion space heaters also do a pretty good job of heating an averagely sized garage pretty fast.
 Since they do not use electricity, they can continue to warm your garage even when there is a power blackout.
-One of the downsides though of the combustion space heater is that they are very noisy.
-Another downside of the devices is that they fuel odor can have a negative effect on some people.
+One of the downsides though of the combustion space heaters is that they are very noisy.
+Another downside of the devices is that their fuel odor can have a negative effect on some people.

 11. Infrared Heating

-Another great mechanism to use to warm your garage is through infrared heating.
-This is a different method to the other methods to heat the garage in that it is efficient in warming up a particular spot or the entire garage.
+Another great mechanism to use to warm your garage is infrared heating.
+This is a different method from the other methods to heat the garage in that it is efficient in warming up a particular spot or the entire garage.
 This method usually works by heating a mat which is placed on the floor thus producing heat.
 It is a very effective way of heating the garage floor especially if you are working on your car and you need to lie down.

 12. Oil Filled Space Heater

 The other very efficient way to heat up your garage is by using Oil Filled Space Heater.
-Do not let the name oil filled space heater confuse you into thinking that the heater uses oil to heat your garage.
+Do not let the name oil-filled space heater confuse you into thinking that the heater uses oil to heat your garage.
 The heater is powered by electricity but it has oil which preserves the heat produced by the device.
 The retention and distribution of heat evenly into your garage makes the heater very efficient thus saving you on electric costs.

 FAQ – Frequently Asked Questions

 The most effective way to heat a garage depends on a number of factors.
-You should consider the size of your garage, how cold it gets and other similar factors.
+You should consider the size of your garage, how cold it gets, and other similar factors.
 However, electric heaters are the most efficient way to heat your garage because they have regulated heat output.